-Bryan Perry (MBA ’18), global strategic marketing manager at BASF, attended the Evening MBA Class at UNC Kenan-Flagler.
+Bryan Perry (MBA ’18), global strategic marketing manager at BASF, attended the Evening Executive MBA program at UNC Kenan-Flagler.
 Finding time to balance family, a demanding career, and school wasn’t easy, but Bryan wouldn’t have changed it for the world.

 Highly valuable.
 It’s easy to think you’re on an island when you start an MBA program, but then you realize everyone has the same challenges.
 I think about the team I’m in and the true diversity of the team – not just ethnicity and gender, but true diversity.
 My teammates have different experiences that bring in different perspectives – everyone from the head of anesthesiology to army officers – and I’ve learned so much from them.
 I’m a doer and very extroverted.
 The cohort sharpened my leadership skills because my group was extremely intelligent but all learned very differently.
 I had to learn not to overpower and how to effectively bring other members of my team along.
 The biggest lesson for me was realizing that I had teammates and group members I could lean on to develop well-rounded skills as a leader.

-I would just add that the majority of folks considering an EMBA think, “Can I really manage the workload and the time with everything else I have going on, and can I sit in class for four hours every week?”
-The answer is “yes,” you just figure out how to do it.
-It’s tough but you find your routine.
-The cohort helps – everyone is here putting in valuable time and energy together.
+I would just add that the majority of working professionals considering an MBA think, “Can I really manage the workload and the time with everything else I have going on, and can I sit in class for four hours every week?”
+The answer is yes; you just figure out how to do it.
+It can be challenging, but you will find your routine.
+The cohort-based learning helps – everyone is here putting in valuable time and energy together.
 As long as you understand that, you’re going to get through.
-Looking back, I am so glad I made this decision.
+Looking back, I am so glad I made this decision!